Fleet Moss

-Fleet Moss is a upland area separating Wharfedale from Wensleydale in North Yorkshire, England.
+Fleet Moss is an upland area separating Wharfedale from Wensleydale in North Yorkshire, England.
 The area is 1,850 ft above sea level (although nearby peaks and the road achieve higher altitudes).
 Fleet Moss is noted for its peat blanket bog, which has been dated to the Neolithic period.
 The area is ombrotrophic; this means it needs rain, hail snow and fog for its nutrients.
 Fleet Moss is known as the most eroded blanket bog in all of Yorkshire; because of its observable damage, it is known colloquially as The Somme, and as such, is visible from space.

 It is also known recreationally for the road which runs north/south through Fleet Moss between Oughtershaw and Gayle, which is the highest (paved) road in Yorkshire.
 Fleet Moss is a popular waypoint with cyclists and fell runners.

 Description

 The name Fleet Moss derives from Old Scandinavian, fljót mos, literally stream bog.
 Fleet Moss, which is 2.5 mi north of the village of Oughtershaw, is an important peatland that stores carbon, filters water and provides a habitat for wildlife and fauna.
 A road extends over the hill from Oughtershaw to Gayle, then Hawes, which passes Fleet Moss, but attains a slightly higher altitude than the bog of 1,932 ft.
 Whilst this road connects with Cam Fell High Road at the northern end of Fleet Moss (originally the route of the turnpike between Richmond and Lancaster), the road past Fleet Moss from the south was only built in 1887.
 Fleet Moss itself, sits between Dodd Fell 670 m to the west, and Jeffery Pot Hill 596 m to the east, with Fleet Moss Tarn being its highest area.